-Our acquisition strategy is focused on those businesses that will broaden our international geographic footprint, in certain energy intensive regions, or those that expand our product offerings, particularly in valves, valve automation, instrumentation, stainless and alloy or within a particular sector, such as downstream.
+Our acquisition strategy includes focus on those businesses that will broaden our geographic footprint, in certain energy intensive regions, or those that expand our product and service offerings, particularly in valves, valve automation, instrumentation, stainless and alloy or within a particular sector, such as downstream.
 We also consider "bolt-on" acquisitions that supplement our existing offerings.
-Capital and operating expense spending by the energy industry outside of North America is generally greater than spending in North America, particularly in the upstream and downstream sectors.
-Much of that spending is done by large integrated oil companies to whom we supply in North America.
-Our strategy is aimed to capture more of the integrated oil companies international spending and bring our value added business proposition to their worldwide operations.
+We strive to capture more of the integrated oil companies' spending and bring our value added business proposition to their worldwide operations.
 We also believe that being able to serve our customers globally provides us an advantage in obtaining master service or framework agreements both internationally as well as in North America as international oil company customers, in particular, look for a "one-stop shop" provider for their PVF needs.
+Where suitable acquisition opportunities are not available in the market, we may choose to grow through organic investment.

 We invest in information technology ("IT") systems and branch infrastructure to achieve improved operational excellence.
 Our concept of operational excellence leverages standardized business processes to deliver top tier safety performance, a consistent customer experience and a lower overall cost to serve.
-We have implemented an ERP system in our International segment, reducing the number of systems from 14 to one.
 We now have two operating systems globally to facilitate continued improvements in operational excellence.
 Through the further development of our electronic catalog, MRCGOTM, we continue to enhance and add to the customer experience.
-Our digital strategy is designed to add further differentiation to our product and service offering with an objective to maintain or grow our business with new and existing customers.
+Our digital strategy is designed to add further differentiation to our product and service offerings with an objective to maintain or grow our business with new and existing customers.